Germany Travel Guide

 2. Visit Hanover

 This city was one of the hardest hit during World War II, leaving it with only a few historical landmarks.
 But what I loved about Hanover were its large green areas of forests and big parks, the River Leine winding through the city, and the Sprengel Museum.
 Not many people visit, but I think it is one of Germany’s most underrated destinations.
+There are concerts and theater performances throughout the year and the downtown has a large pedestrian area, making it easy to get around and with plenty to keep you entertained.

 3. Hike Berchtesgaden National Park